-As an herbalist mama, I’ve always been fascinated with the beautiful plants that God created to aid our body in healing.
+As a growing herbalist mama, I’ve always been fascinated with the beautiful plants that God created to aid our body in healing.
 Herbal medicine has been an amazing help for me both during and after my toxic mold exposure.

 My Italian and Latin American grandma was responsible alongside my dad for awakening my passion for healthy food and herbal medicine.
 I treasure each memory of us working together in her little adobe kitchen, creating beautiful dishes, and drinking herbal tea each night.

 As I child while we lived overseas we grew several amazing foods.
 I remember picking up herbs and fruits while walking barefoot in the garden.
 At a young age, I created dozens of healthy dishes, made hundreds of herbal infusions, and learned about using plants as medicine.
 These lessons and life experiences pushed me as an adult to study more about plants and their healing properties.

 After all, while growing up and living abroad, we used herbal medicine daily as it was recomended by some of the doctors and practitioners we saw.
-We never experienced any issues; if anything, herbal medicine helped clear up symptoms pretty quickly and seldom caused side effects when used properly,
+We never experienced any issues; if anything, herbal medicine helped clear up symptoms pretty quickly and seldom caused side effects when used properly.

 As I got older, I began researching why herbal medicine and naturopathic medicine weren’t being used alongside allopathic medicine in the US.
 What I found out was shocking, to say the least.
 This history is not something you will learn about in school textbooks.